Table of Contents

 var portfolio = w1 * trade1 + w2 * trade2 + ... + wN * tradeN;

 One evaluation of portfolio gives the netting set price -- \(O(1)\) regardless of the number of trades.
+The evaluation still costs whatever the combined interpolant costs to evaluate; algebra removes the per-trade loop.

 When to use algebra.
 Use algebraic combination when multiple Chebyshev interpolants share the same grid (same domain, node counts, derivative order) and you want to combine them into a single interpolant for faster evaluation.
 If your interpolants live on different sets of dimensions (e.g., Trade A depends on (spot, rate) while Trade B depends on (spot, vol)), use extrusion and slicing to bring them onto a common grid first.